MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/always-on-availability-groups-sql-server.md

 ---
-title: "Always On availability groups: a high-availability and disaster-recovery solution"
+title: "Availability groups: a high-availability and disaster-recovery solution"
-titleSuffix: SQL Server
 description: "Always On availability groups are a SQL Server high-availability and disaster-recovery solution that provide an enterprise-level alternative to database mirroring, with greater functionality.
-Learn about the basics and functionality of this feature." ms.custom: "seodec2018" ms.date: "05/17/2016" ms.prod: sql ms.reviewer: ""
+Learn about the basics and functionality of this feature." ms.custom: "seodec18" ms.date: "05/17/2016" ms.prod: sql ms.reviewer: ""